Chart Color Schemes

 Shelley has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Shelley's population is estimated at around 5665 as of November 2025.
-This reflects an increase of 870 people (18.1%) since the 2021 Census, which reported a population of 4795 people.
-The change is inferred from the resident population of 5296 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 15 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2659 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Shelley's growth of 18.1% since the 2021 census exceeded the national average (9.7%), along with the state, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration, which was essentially the sole driver of population gains during recent periods.
+As of Feb 2026, the estimated population of the suburb of Shelley (WA) is around 5,677.
+This figure reflects an increase of 882 people since the 2021 Census, which reported a population of 4,795.
+The growth was inferred from AreaSearch's estimate of 5,296 residents following examination of ABS' ERP data release in June 2024 and additional validated new addresses since the Census date.
+This results in a density ratio of 2,665 persons per square kilometer, placing Shelley in the upper quartile relative to national locations assessed by AreaSearch.
+The suburb's 18.4% growth since the 2021 census exceeded the national average (9.9%).
+Population growth was primarily driven by overseas migration.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 using 2022 as the base year.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023 based on 2022 data).
-Looking ahead, an above median population growth is projected for the Shelley (WA) statistical area (Lv2), with the area expected to grow by 762 persons to 2041, reflecting an increase of 5.1% in total over the 17 years.
+AreaSearch is using ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and post-2032 estimates, AreaSearch uses ABS' Greater Capital Region projections released in 2023 based on 2022 data.
+Future population projections indicate an above median growth for the suburb, with an expected increase of 768 persons to 2041, reflecting a total increase of 4.8% over the 17 years.

 Frequently Asked Questions - Population